cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ADS-MISEO3-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Managing a large volume of requests
+* Management of a large volume of requests
-* Robust and ergonomic Human-Machine Interface (HMI) to facilitate its operational use
+* Robust and ergonomic human-machine (IHM) interface to facilitate its operational use
 * Use intended for export